Patricia Olson: Involvement with feminist art movements

 The intersection of art and feminism can be seen in Olson's works of art, and also throughout other aspects of her life.
 In an interview she gave in 1980, she reflected on her relationship to feminism: "Right when I graduated from college, I became very interested in the feminist movement and what it meant for me personally."
 She is a founding member of the Women's Art Registry of Minnesota, also known as WARM: she joined the collective in 1975 as one of its youngest members, and served as chief designer for WARM journal.
 WARM began as a women's art collective in the 1970s.
 In 1976, they opened a gallery in Minneapolis, Minnesota, and registered as a nonprofit organization.
 "The bylaws defined WARM as a feminist organization that aimed to foster communication among professional artists in Minnesota, to promote their development and careers, and to enhance their visibility."
 WARM continued after the closing of the gallery in 1991, providing mentoring, networking and exhibition opportunities, and an online registry of works for women artists in the Midwest.
 WARM discontinued in 2021.

-Olson and her colleague Elizabeth Erickson have taught the Women's Art Institute, a summer intensive studio program, from 1999 to 2021.
+Olson and her colleague Elizabeth Erickson cofounded and taught the Women's Art Institute, a summer intensive studio program, from 1999 to 2021.
 The Women's Art Institute was housed at the Minneapolis College of Art and Design from its inception in 1999, until it moved to St. Catherine University in September 2012.
 When the Women's Art Institute made the move from the Minneapolis College of Art and Design to St. Catherine University, Olson took over as the new director of the program.
 For this work, "[t]hey were named 'Changemakers of 2009' by the Minnesota Women's Press for promoting greater self-determination, equality and justice for women and girls."